 In this article we’re going to go over how to find Lijiang’s Black Dragon Pool, what there is to do, and how you can make sure you enjoy your visit.

 By the way, this article contains affiliate links.
 If you click on one and make a purchase, we will earn a small commission at no extra cost to you.
 These commissions help us fund our travels and this website.
-To read more about our efforts and progress monetizing this travel blog, please check out our monthly report, Operation Digital Nomad.

 The Black Dragon Pool in Lijiang, China